You may be able to lower your payments through consolidation

 Consolidation may lower your monthly payments and extend your repayment term.

-Here are some of the details about the Federal Consolidation Loan Program:
+Here are some of the details about the Direct Consolidation Loan Program:

 Loans that qualify for consolidation

-Almost all federal loans qualify for consolidation.
-Some of the more common include:
+Almost all federal student loans qualify for consolidation.
+Some of the more common loans include:

 - Perkins loans